anupamjaiswall/Unbloater/README.md

         3. No more advertisements by those bloatwares.

 * Launch the ADB shell.
-* Extract APK with user data.
+* Extract with user data.
 * To create an ADB backup and restore the backup.

 # Installtion of Unbloater :